 Serving Suggestions

-Try this dairy-free cream cheese frosting on your favorite cakes and cupcakes.
+Try this dairy-free cream cheese frosting on your favorite desserts.
 Here are a few that I love:

 5-Minute Fluffy Vegan Cream Cheese Frosting